|Learn how to conduct a SWOT Analysis to identify situational strengths and weaknesses, as well as opportunities and threats.|

 - Or, you can open the floor to all groups ("What strengths have you noted?") for each category until all have contributed what they think is needed.

 - Discuss and record the results.
 Depending on your time frame and purpose:

 - Come to some consensus about the most important items in each category

 - Relate the analysis to your vision, mission, and goals

 - Translate the analysis to action plans and strategies

-- If appropriate, prepare a written summary of the SWOT analysis to give or e-mail to participants for continued use in planning and implementing your effort.
+- If appropriate, prepare a written summary of the SWOT analysis to share with participants for continued use in planning and implementation.